jsmith/school/bio1001/midterm2.md

 The replication process begins with a predetermined sequence of nucleotides.
 It is a AT rich sequence at the site of replication. *Primers* are RNA sequences which bind to the specific sequence.
 These primers provide the initial 3' OH and are constructed by *primase*.
 Within eukaryotic cells, replication begins at several site simultaneously.

 ### Separation
-After the primers are attached, *helicase* begins to unwind the strands in both directions by breaking the hydrogen bonds. *Single-strand binding proteins* protect the unwound ssDNA.
+After the primers are attached, *helicase* begins to unwind the strands in both directions by breaking the hydrogen bonds. *Single-strand binding proteins* protect the unwound ssDNA and help hold the DNA strands apart during replication.
 While unwinding, the strands also become very twisted.
 Another protein called *topoismomerase* breaks, untwists and rejoins the strands ahead of the DNA helicase.

 ## Synthesis
 After separation begins, *DNA polymerase III* catalyze the dehydration reactions necessary for the addition of nucleotides to make the new strands of DNA.
 This reaction also requires a 3' OH group.